kubernetes/kops/README.md

 options that support HA Masters.
 Kubernetes Operations supports deploying Kubernetes on Amazon Web Services (AWS) and support for more platforms is planned.

-## Launching a Kubernetes hosted on AWS
+## Launching a Kubernetes cluster hosted on AWS

 Check out our [tutorial](/docs/aws.md) for launching a Kubernetes cluster hosted on AWS.